Spirochetes

 • Leprosy is a granulomatous disease of humans

-• It has long incubation period
+• It has a long incubation period

 • Route of infection: nasal discharge and skin

-• Lepromatous leprosy: features
+• Lepromatous Leprosy: features

 • Nodular skin lesions